piraterashik/malfiction/README.md

 # malfiction

-create characters with aligment charts, input parameters to set your plots realize and play ur fictions.
+create characters with aligment charts, input parameters to set your plots, realize and play ur fictions.

 did not mean for that to rhyme.